quintanar401/qll/README.md

 a: Func "(" args ")" {:(v1;v3)} / rule
 {[x] v1:Func[predict alt][x]; v2:match "("; v3:args[predict][x]; v4:match ")"; :(v1;v3); :(v1;v2;v3;v4)} / rule parse fn
 ```
 Actions can use variables like v1, v2 and etc with parsed subexpressions.
 Do not forget to add ":" (return) in the final actions.
 Also they can use or modify x - it is passed to all subexpressions.
+Also actions can use .ll.p_i (with .ll.getPos function) to find out the current position in the input. `P` variable (if .ll.savePos is 1b) contains the position just before the first or second token/subrule.

 Action shortcut - a number - can be used to select some subexpressions:
 ```